ericluo04/StyleCLIP/README.md

 manipulation.
 Extensive results and comparisons demonstrate the effectiveness of our approaches.

-Forked from [original](https://github.com/orpatashnik/StyleCLIP) to allow for more seed generations and automated manipulation.
+Forked from [original](https://github.com/orpatashnik/StyleCLIP) to generate more seeds and automate manipulation.
 This repository relies on the same licenses as the original.